rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 </generate>
 ```

+!!! warning

-Note: The `UniqueStringConverter` keeps all used strings in memory, so when generating some billion strings, you might get memory problems.
+    The `UniqueStringConverter` keeps all used strings in memory, so when generating some billion strings, you might get memory problems.

 ## Removing Duplicate Values

-If you need a more individual generation algorithm of which you do not know (or care) how to make it unique, you can append a `UniqueValidator` to
+If you need a more individual generation algorithm of which you do not know (or care) how to make it unique,
-filter out duplicate values.
+you can append a `UniqueValidator` to filter out duplicate values.

 ```xml

 <attribute name="code" pattern="[A-Z]{6,12}" validator="UniqueValidator"/>
 ```

+!!! warning

-Note: The `UniqueValidator` keeps all used strings in memory, so when generating some billion strings, you might get memory problems.
+    The `UniqueValidator` keeps all used strings in memory, so when generating some billion strings, you might get memory problems.

 ## Unique iteration through a source